 Additional effects would not be expected from Alternative 1, which would retain existing catch levels.
 However, these catch levels do not reflect the best available science, as overfishing could continue to occur and the recreational data units would remain in MRIP-CHTS units.
 The Gulf Group Cobia stock has likely experienced overfishing nearly every year through 2018 (SEDAR 28 Update 2020).
 That the stock has been experiencing overfishing is supported by fishermen's reports in recent years of a decreased presence.
-These observations led the Council to apply a precautionary approach to reduce fishing mortality through Framework Amendment 7 (GMFMC 2019b).
+These observations led the Gulf Council to apply a precautionary approach to reduce fishing mortality through Framework Amendment 7 by increasing the size limit in the Gulf Zone (GMFMC 2019b).

-Although the harvest of Gulf Group Cobia has remained well below the catch levels in place since 2015, negative effects would be expected under Preferred Alternative 2 from lost harvest opportunities as the ACL would be reduced in 2021 to nearly 400,000 lbs below the average total landings for 2015-2019 adjusted to MRIP-FES units.
+Although the harvest of Gulf Group Cobia has remained well below the catch levels in place since 2015, negative effects would be expected under Preferred Alternative 2 from lost harvest opportunities as the ACL would be reduced in 2021 to nearly 400,000 pounds (lbs) below the average total landings for 2015-2019 adjusted to MRIP-FES units.
 These effects are further discussed for subsequent actions in this amendment that aim to reduce harvest including changes to possession, vessel, and trip limits (Sections 4.5.1.4 and 4.5.2.4); and minimum size limit (Section 4.6.3.4).
 These negative effects may be mitigated as the stock's health improves, allowing catch levels to be increased as supported by the alternative's increasing yield stream.

 While Preferred Alternative 2 provides an increasing yield stream following the most restrictive catch levels in 2021, Alternative 3 would adopt the same catch levels in 2021 and retain those restrictive catch levels until changed through subsequent regulatory action.
 Thus, greater negative effects would be expected from Alternative 3 compared with Preferred Alternative 2, as catch levels would remain below those necessary to end overfishing.
-Projected closures for Preferred Alternative 2 and Alternative 3 would depend on the apportionment between the Gulf Zone and FLEC Zone (Action 2) and sector allocations for the FLEC Zone (Action 3).
+Projected closures for Preferred Alternative 2 and Alternative 3 would depend on the apportionment between the Gulf Zone and FLEC Zone (Action 2) and sector allocations for the FLEC Zone (Action 3) along with subsequent management measure changes (Actions 4-6).

 In theory, there should be no effects from converting the ACL from MRIP-CHTS units to MRIP-FES units, as the change in units is intended to be a conversion.
-The current ACL of 2.6 million pounds (mp) ww in MRIP-CHTS units is equivalent to 4.5 mp ww in MRIP-FES units.
-MRIP data units are for the recreational sector only and there is no sector allocation.
+The current ACL of 2.6 million pounds (mp) landed weight (lw) in MRIP-CHTS units is equivalent to 4.5 mp lw in MRIP-FES units.
+MRIP data units are for the recreational sector only.
 While MRIP-FES has been determined to be the best available science, the adoption of the data units has been controversial for stocks with a sector allocation, because the conversion has been adopted concurrent to changes in the allowable catch levels.
 It is possible for unintended indirect effects to result for the different user groups that remain unknown at this time.